-Fictional characters, much like the people we encounter throughout our lives, morph over time in the annals of our memory.
+Fictional characters, as with the people we encounter in our own lives, morph over time in the annals of our memory.
 They become, like most things, a reflection of our relationship to them.
 This is the paradox central to French filmmaker Aminatou Echard’s 2017 documentary Djamilia, which explores the relationship that women in contemporary Kyrgyzstan have to the title character of Chinghiz Aitmatov’s eponymous 1958 novel.

 Your documentary, Djamilia, which premiered at Berlinale this year, explores the relationship that women in contemporary Kyrgyzstan have to the title character of Chinghiz Aitmatov’s 1958 novel — a local literary heroine and emblem of women’s empowerment in the country.
 When did you first come across Aitmatov’s novel, and what made you decide to tell this story?